Floye-hub/Cobblemon-Quests-Reloaded/README.md

 And much more…

-Just like the original mod, this fork:
+Like the original mod:

-➡️ does not add any quests by itself,
+❌ Adds no quests by itself

-➡️ but provides the tools for creators and modpacks to design their own questlines.
+✅ Provides tools for creators and modpacks to design their own questlines

-Features
+Fork improvements:

 Updated compatibility with recent Minecraft, Cobblemon, and FTB Quests versions

 Bug fixes and stability improvements